This holiday season will be a test of mental strength for all of us.

 Equally helpful, is my experience in the emergency services.
-Despite that these years have damaged me, what seems like beyond repair; it has also taught me the frailty of life and thus, its necessity to embrace it.
+Despite the fact that these years have damaged me – what seems like beyond repair – it has also taught me the frailty of life and thus, its necessity to embrace it.
 This includes learning to prioritize your time with those you love.
-Life, it really is but a flash in the pan.
+Life really is but a flash in the pan.

-This reality begs the question; If life is frail and over in the blink of an eye, what do we do to maximize it with the things that matter most?
+This reality begs the question: if life is frail and over in the blink of an eye, what do we do to maximize it with the things that matter most?
 One answer, I think, is to do what’s best for those you love this year.
 We have the technology now to have a modified version of our most treasured of days.
-And while it will be a test of our mental strength, I am really excited that we have the ability to see my loved ones.
+And while it will be a test of our mental strength, I am really excited that we have the ability to see our loved ones.

 Please, be safe and have a great holiday season.
 We shall overcome.